-Dr. Roberto Llansó, Project Manager, is Versar's principal scientist in estuarine and marine ecology.
+Dr. Roberto Llansó, Lead Scientist, is Versar's Principal Scientist in estuarine and coastal ecology.
 He is responsible for Versar's benthic ecology projects and has expertise in the development and application of biological criteria in estuaries.
-Dr. Llansó has managed the Chesapeake Bay Long-Term Benthic Monitoring Program (LTB) for MD DNR since 1999.
-He has participated in the development, evaluation, and update of the Chesapeake Bay benthic index of biotic integrity and has developed similar indices for EPA's Mid-Atlantic Integrated Assessment (MAIA) and New York DEC's Hudson River Estuary Program.
-From 1994 to 1999 Dr. Llansó led the long-term Puget Sound Sediment Monitoring Program, where he was responsible for overall organization and implementation, including study design; development of field, laboratory, and analytical procedure; data collection, data analysis and interpretation; the management of program contracts; the preparation of reports; and the presentation of findings at management and scientific meetings.
+Dr. Llansó has managed the Chesapeake Bay Long-Term Benthic Monitoring Program (LTB) for MD DNR from 1999 to 2020.
+He has participated in the development, evaluation, and update of the Chesapeake Bay Benthic Index of Biotic Integrity and has developed similar indices for EPA's Mid-Atlantic Integrated Assessment (MAIA) and New York DEC's Hudson River From 1994 to 1999 Dr. Llansó led the Puget Sound Sediment Estuary Program.
+Monitoring Program, where he was responsible for overall organization and implementation, including study design; development of field, laboratory, and analytical procedures; data collection, data analysis and interpretation; the management of program contracts; preparation of reports; and presentation of findings at management and scientific meetings.
 This program has collected sediment chemistry, toxicity, and benthic data at fixed and random locations in Puget Sound since 1989.
 Among other activities, Dr. Llansó provided technical support and expertise in the development of biological criteria in Puget Sound.
-He was Project Manager for the Washington State Department of Ecology of a study that provided evaluations and recommendations for benthic indices, interpretative methods, and regulatory thresholds.
 Dr. Llansó holds a Ph.D. from the College of William and Mary, Virginia Institute of Marine Science, where he conducted research on the effects of low dissolved oxygen on benthic communities in the Chesapeake Bay.
 He has gained considerable marine taxonomic experience throughout United States.
-Dr. Llansó is particularly interested in taxonomic standardization issues for which he has founded and incorporated the Northern Association of Marine Invertebrate Taxonomists (NAMIT).
+Dr. Llansó is particularly interested in taxonomic standardization issues for which he founded and incorporated the Northern Association of Marine Invertebrate Taxonomists (NAMIT).